GeoDaCenter/opioid-policy-scan/README.md

 # Opioid Environment Program

 This repository stores R scripts used to clean, join, and visualize data for the CSDS opioid environment program.
-Raw data/output is not stored in here for confidentiality, but are included in the Google Drive/Box associated with this project.

 The data wrangled in this analysis will be further developed as a data and visualization product (Policy Scan) to characterize the multi-dimensional Risk Evironment impacting the opioid crisis in the United States.